 The permit establishes permit eligibility conditions, notice of intent requirements, effluent limitations, standards, prohibitions, and best management practices.
 The eligibility requirements for coverage under the General Permit are discussed in Part 1 of the permit.

-Copies of the Draft PWTF GP, Fact Sheet, and Appendices are available from the web links below.
+The PWTF GP, and all associated documents, are available from the web links below.

 You will need Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more about PDF, and for a link to the free Acrobat Reader.

-- Draft Potable Water Treatment Facility General Permit (PDF) (43 pp, 725 K)
+- Final Potable Water Treatment Facility General Permit (PDF) (43 pp, 830 K)

-- Appendix II: National Historic Preservation Act Review & Requirements (PDF) (4 pp, 432 K)
+- Appendix II - National Historic Preservation Act Review & Requirements (PDF) (4 pp, 430 K)

-- Appendix III: Endangered Species Act Guidance & Eligibility Criteria (PDF) (12 pp, 535 K)
+- Appendix III - Endangered Species Act Guidance & Eligibility Criteria (PDF) (12 pp, 296 K)

-- Appendix IV: Notice of Intent (NOI) Instructions and Suggested Notice of Intent Format (PDF) (15 pp, 802 K)
+- Appendix IV - Notice of Intent (NOI) Instructions and Suggested Notice of Intent Format (PDF) (15 pp, 373 K)

-- Appendix V: Notice of Termination Instructions and Suggested Format (PDF) (3 pp, 466 K)
+- Appendix V - Notice of Termination (NOT) Instructions and Suggested Format (PDF) (3 pp, 223 K)

 Notices of Intent